 PHASE Nepal has improved the livelihoods of thousands of people in its project areas.
 The goal of PHASE’s livelihoods programme is to ensure both food security (access to enough food) and proper nutrition (access to enough variety of food) for farming families living in remote mountain areas of Nepal, mainly through the introduction of improved agricultural techniques.
 This includes increasing arable produce such as vegetables, learning new skills like mushroom growing, and livestock production such as poultry and goats.
 On top of this we provide technical and vocational skills enhancement, and direct support to vulnerable groups such as the elderly, single women, and people with disabilities.

 In remote and highly food-insecure western Nepal, PHASE supports integrated livelihood projects in Bajura and Mugu with an emphasis on nutrition for women and children.
 In earthquake-affected Sindhupalchowk, trainings have been provided on improved agricultural practices and infrastructure including irrigation and drinking water schemes that benefitted over a thousand households.
-In Gorkha, also devastated by the 2015 earthquake, our work focuses on improving access to services and livelihood opportunities for most vulnerable populations, such as people with disabilities, single women, internally displaced people, the elderly, and the extreme poor.
-In the year ending April 2019, 614 families benefitted from this support, plus the data obtained from baseline survey in regards to these vulnerable groups has been shared with government bodies.
+In Gorkha, also devastated by the 2015 earthquake, our work focuses on improving access to services and livelihood opportunities for most vulnerable populations, such as people with disabilities, single women, internally displaced people, the elderly, and the extremely poor.
+In the year 2019-2020, 5,441 received trainings on poultry, vegetable and goat rearing and 4,945 families received support on agro-materials.